-2. Collocations on any existing unconcealed WTF tower or existing structure: 75 feet.
+- 1. Single-carrier WTFs: 65 feet. - 2.
+Collocations on any existing unconcealed WTF tower or existing structure: 75 feet.

-4-3(E)(10)(e) Setbacks and Separation
+4-3(E)(12)(e) Setbacks and Separation

 - 1. Freestanding WTFs are prohibited in the following locations: - a.
 Within 100 feet of any property line of any Residential zone district. - b.
 Within 50 feet of an existing right of way. - c.
-Within any required setback. - This use is prohibited within 1,000 feet in any direction of any other freestanding WTFs, as measured from the wall or fence of each freestanding WTF.
+Within any required setback. - 2.
+This use is prohibited within 1,000 feet in any direction of any other freestanding WTFs, as measured from the wall or fence of each freestanding WTF.
 This requirement does not apply to freestanding small-cell WTFs.

-4-3(E)(10)(f) Landscaping and Screening
+4-3(E)(12)(f) Landscaping and Screening

-- All freestanding WTFs shall be surrounded by an opaque wall or fence at least 6 feet and not more than 10 feet high. - All freestanding WTFs shall include vegetation that is planted and maintained to screen ground equipment facilities from public view, as shown on a landscaping plan approved by the Planning Director. - 3.
-Freestanding small-cell WTFs are not subject to the landscaping requirements in Subsections 1 and 2 above, but must comply with the following requirements: - a.
+- 1. All freestanding WTFs shall be surrounded by an opaque wall or fence at least 6 feet and not more than 10 feet high. - 2.
+All freestanding WTFs shall include vegetation that is planted and maintained to screen ground equipment facilities from public view, as shown on a landscaping plan approved by the Planning Director. - 3.
+Freestanding small-cell WTFs are not subject to the landscaping requirements in Subsections 1 and 2 above, but must comply with the following requirements. - a.
 Equipment shall be screened by a wall, fence, or other method, including but not limited to a telco box, artificial rock, or decorative feature that fully screens the equipment with opaque material. - b.
 Equipment and screening materials shall not block pedestrian pathways and sidewalks.

-4-3(E)(10)(g) Lighting and Signage
+4-3(E)(12)(g) Lighting and Signage

-- Only security lighting or lighting required by a state and/or federal agency is allowed, provided that all of the following conditions are met: - a.
-The location and cut-off angle of the light fixture shall be such that it does not shine directly on any public right-of-way, private way, or any lot containing a residential use. - b.
+- Only security lighting or lighting required by a State and/or federal agency is allowed, provided that all of the following requirements are met. - a.
+The location and cut-off angle of the light fixture shall be such that it does not shine directly on any public right-ofway, private way, or any lot containing a residential use. - b.
+Lighting shall not exceed maximum light trespass values in Table 5-8-3 for the relevant lighting designation during outdoor lighting curfew hours.
 The lighting shall not have an off-site luminance greater than 1,000 foot lamberts at any point, and shall not have an off-site luminance greater than 200 foot lamberts measured from any private property in any Residential zone district. - 2.
-Only signage required by state or federal law is allowed.
+Only signage required by State or federal law is allowed.